Interconnect (integrated circuits)

+The interconnects are the (usually copper) structures within the BEOL.

 In integrated circuits (ICs), interconnects are structures that connect two or more circuit elements (such as transistors) together electrically.
 The design and layout of interconnects on an IC is vital to its proper function, performance, power efficiency, reliability, and fabrication yield.
 The material interconnects are made from depends on many factors.
 Chemical and mechanical compatibility with the semiconductor substrate and the dielectric between the levels of interconnect is necessary, otherwise barrier layers are needed.
 Suitability for fabrication is also required; some chemistries and processes prevent the integration of materials and unit processes into a larger technology (recipe) for IC fabrication.
-In fabrication, interconnects are formed during the back-end-of-line after the fabrication of the transistors on the substrate.
+In fabrication, interconnects are formed during the back-end-of-line (BEOL) after the fabrication of the transistors on the substrate.

 Interconnects are classified as local or global interconnects depending on the signal propagation distance it is able to support.
 The width and thickness of the interconnect, as well as the material from which it is made, are some of the significant factors that determine the distance a signal may propagate.
 Local interconnects connect circuit elements that are very close together, such as transistors separated by ten or so other contiguously laid out transistors.
 Global interconnects can transmit further, such as over large-area sub-circuits.
 Consequently, local interconnects may be formed from materials with relatively high electrical resistivity such as polycrystalline silicon (sometimes silicided to extend its range) or tungsten.
 To extend the distance an interconnect may reach, various circuits such as buffers or restorers may be inserted at various points along a long interconnect.